Release version is available at

 That's the extent of it; what was tedious becomes less tedious, what took many seconds (even minutes) now takes less; the chance of forgetting a link-to-previous is eliminated.
 The only header you'll have to edit is the one on page 1.

 The form merely sends an email to [email protected].

 Your email will be held in confidence, and not used for any purpose

-other than response and update.
+other than response and update when there is news or change.

 (To see detail, right-click on image and open in new tab.)